Beto O'Rourke slams Israeli leader Netanyahu as ally of 'racists'

 On Wednesday, O’Rourke told the crowd that “Amy and I are raising those kiddos.”

-Asked if there’s a learning curve on the presidential campaign trail, he quickly answered “Yeah.
+Asked if there’s a learning curve on the presidential campaign trail, he quickly answered: “Yeah.
 Oh yeah.
 I am smart enough to know that there’s so much more for me to learn.
 The only way for me to learn that is to show up in the communities I seek to serve, and hear things from people’s perspective.”

 Fox News’ Gregg Re contributed to this report.